geokyr/computer-architecture/README.md

 Lab Assignments for the [Computer Architecture](https://www.ece.ntua.gr/en/undergraduate/courses/3357) course, during the 5th semester of the School of Electrical and Computer Engineering at the National Technical University of Athens.

+## Lab Assignments

+There were 4 Lab Assignments in total, aiming to provide a comprehensive exploration of fundamental concepts in computer architecture.
+These hands-on experiences will deepen the understanding of the inner workings of computer systems, from the low-level hardware details to memory management strategies of modern computing.

 ## Lab 01 - Assembly MIPS

 This lab was about becoming familiar and working with MIPS Assembly by creating various routines.
 To implement these routines MIPS emulator like [MILE](http://www.cslab.ece.ntua.gr/courses/comparch/assign.go) can be used.
 In this emulator, MIPS assembly can be executed while monitoring the contents of registers and memory, thus making it easier to develop and test the required code.